DMFSouza/Fapper_Zero/README.md

 # Bugs<a id="bugs"></a>

-The code has some bugs, the main one being related to the return option not working when accessing a table.
-I am working to configure the rotary encoder to understand the return function.
-I ask for everyone's understanding as this is a preliminary version of the code, and I am updating this project only in my free time.
+The code has some bugs, I ask for everyone's understanding as this is a preliminary version of the code, and I am updating this project only in my free time.
 Any help in its development or improvement will be very welcome; I ask that you only use the Develop branch for commits.

 # Disclaimer<a id="disclaimer"></a>